 We study the causes and consequences of collective behaviour in social vertebrates.
-In particular, we investigate how information enables animals to deal with uncertainty, how this shapes the way that animals interact with each other and their environment, and ultimately how this drives the evolution of collective behaviour.
-Our research combines experimental studies of animals in both the wild and the lab to address questions at three levels: 1) how social and ecological conditions mediate collective behaviour and social network structure, 2) identifying the costs and adaptive benefits of collective action and decision-making, and 3) quantifying the evolutionary feedback between behavioural rules or strategies and multi-level selection.
+Our research combines experimental studies of animals in both the wild and the lab, and using theoretical models, to address questions at three levels: 1) how social and ecological conditions mediate collective behaviour and social network structure, 2) identifying the mechanisms of collective action and the consequences of disturbances to social structure, and 3) quantifying the evolutionary feedback between behavioural strategies and multi-level selection.

 Group leader: Damien Farine